Malibcong: Demographics

-In the 2020 census, Malibcong had a population of 4,027.
-The population density was sigfig 4,027/283.17.
+In the 2024 census, Malibcong had a population of 4,167 people.
+The population density was sigfig 4,167/283.17.

 The Itneg tribe can be found in Malibcong and they speak a sub-dialect of Banao Itneg language, and Ilocano.
 There are three dialects in Malibcong: Banao, Gubang and Mabaka.

+Economy

+Malibcong's economy heavily relies on agriculture, local trade, and rural development initiatives.
+The primary economic aspects of Malibcong are rice and vegetable farming.
+Malibcong's farming operations involves raising carabaos, cattle, swine, and poultry.
+Another economic aspects of Malibcong include carpentry, woodwork, and traditional metalworks.

 Government

 Local government

 Malibcong, belonging to the lone congressional district of the province of Abra, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.